-1 The CNPA cannot call in listed building consent applications where the planning authority is the applicant.
+2 The CNPA cannot call in listed building consent applications where the planning authority is the applicant.
 Those applications are referred to Historic Scotland for determination, acting on behalf of Scottish Ministers.

-- 4. Raise significant issues with regard to the enjoyment and understanding of the Park; - 5.
+- 3. Raise significant issues for the social and/or economic wellbeing of communities in the National Park; - 4.
+Raise significant issues with regard to the enjoyment and understanding of the National Park: - 5.
 Make a significant visual impact within principal transport corridors (e.g. A- class roads, Perth to Inverness train-line, etc) and heavily-used routes within the Park - 6.
 Raise new policy issues that have not previously been considered; - 7.
 Affect places with high wildness characteristics, or areas where there are particular landscape sensitivities; - 8.
 Raise significant issues locally and with a high level of public interest.